 - 1. Log in to the CloudStack UI as a user or admin. - 2.
-Detach the data disk from the VM.
-See Detaching and Moving Volumes Section 13.4.4, "Detaching and Moving Volumes" (but skip the "reattach" step at the end.
-You will do that after migrating to new storage). - 3.
-Call the CloudStack API command migrateVolume and pass in the volume ID and the ID of any storage pool in the zone. - 4.
-Watch for the volume status to change to Migrating, then back to Ready. - 5.
+Detach the disk from the VM.
+See Section 13.4.4, "Detaching and Moving Volumes" but skip the "reattach" step at the end.
+You will do that after migrating to new storage. - 3.
+Click the Migrate Volume button and choose the destination from the dropdown list. - 4.
+Watch for the volume status to change to Migrating, then back to Ready.
+You can find the volume by clicking Storage in the left navigation bar.
+Make sure that Volumes is displayed at the top of the window, in the Select View dropdown. - 5.
 Attach the volume to any desired VM running in the same cluster as the new storage server.
-See Attaching a Volume Section 13.4.3, "Attaching a Volume"
+See Section 13.4.3, "Attaching a Volume"